learn-co-curriculum/react-hooks-redux-delete-codealong/readme.md

 ## Objectives

-With this lesson we'll continue through our journey through Redux.
+With this lesson we will continue through our journey through Redux.
 By the end of this lesson, you will be able to:

   * Delete individual elements